Frontline Warrior: NYF’s Lila Tharu Celebrates Freedom Day by Saving Lives

 Kamlari Freedom Day

-Sunday, June 27th, 2021 marks the 8th anniversary of the legal abolition of the kamlari practice in Nepal – otherwise known as Kamlari Freedom Day.
+June 27th, 2021 marks the 8th anniversary of the legal abolition of the kamlari practice in Nepal—otherwise known as Kamlari Freedom Day.

 Kamlari was a form of indentured servitude which exploited the daughters of the Tharu ethnic minority group in Western Nepal’s Terai region.
 After generations of predatory lending by more powerful “land-owning” groups, the practice emerged as the only way for families to pay back exorbitant generational debts.

-To people in the Western Terai, the kamlari practice had come to seem inevitable – a baked-in cultural truth that very few people dared to question.
+To people in the Western Terai, the kamlari practice had come to seem inevitable.
+It was a baked-in cultural truth that very few people dared to question.

 Lila Tharu – Kamlari Life, Rescue & Education

-Lila was born in Thakurbaba Municipality in Bardiya District and she was sent away to work as a kamlari in 2005, when she was 12.
+Lila was born in Thakurbaba Municipality in Bardiya District.
+When she was 12, Lila was sent away to work as a kamlari in 2005.
 Her two older sisters had also worked as kamlaris.

 After two years working in her master’s house and being denied an education, Lila was identified and rescued by Nepal Youth Foundation in 2007.
-Through the Indentured Daughters program, her family was provided with economic support to offset Lila’s lost “wage” as well as the materials needed to allow Lila to return to school: a kerosene lamp to study by, a school uniform, notebooks, and more.
+Through the Indentured Daughters program, her family was provided with economic support to offset Lila’s lost “wage.”
+It also included the materials needed to allow Lila to return to school: a kerosene lamp to study by, a school uniform, notebooks, and more.

 Lila was a determined student who dreamed of becoming a midwife.
-Soon after her rescue, she was enrolled in grade 7 at a local school.
-She completed high school (10th grade at the time in Nepal) in 2012, passing her country’s notorious SLC “Iron Gate” exam and earning a place in the Auxiliary Nurse Midwife program at Sushma Koirala Memorial Institute in Nepalgunj.
+Soon after her rescue, she enrolled in grade 7 at a local school.
+She completed high school (10th grade at the time in Nepal) in 2012, passing her country’s notorious SLC “Iron Gate” exam.
+Lila earned a place in the Auxiliary Nurse Midwife program at Sushma Koirala Memorial Institute in Nepalgunj.
 NYF provided her with a college scholarship throughout her studies.

 The salary she brings home each month is far beyond what members of the Tharu community thought possible for one of their daughters only 10 to 20 years ago.
 Not only is Lila serving a critical role in her community’s health system—she is proving the incredible potential within a Tharu girl.